By Luc Readinger, MD and Melissa Urban (part of the Talk to your Doc series)

 Hospitals aren’t exactly known for their Whole30-friendly menus, and chances are the first foods you’ll be offered aren’t going to fit in your healthy eating plan.
 Ironically, eating “typical” hospital food (things like sugary dairy-based puddings, high fructose corn syrup-based “nutritional” shakes, grain-based cereals, and other foods that you already know from your Whole30 don’t make you more healthy) may actually make your digestion worse instead of better.

 If possible, have friends or family bring you in healthy foods, making sure they fit your surgeon’s recommendations.
-If you’re on a liquid diet, there’s nothing better than homemade bone broth, homemade gelatin or “gummies,” coconut water (for variety), or organic vegetable juices.
-Once you progress to soft solids, have them bring you some Whole30-compliant soups, mashed potatoes with ghee, soft fruits like bananas, or scrambled eggs.
+If you’re on a liquid diet, there’s nothing better than homemade bone broth, homemade gelatin or “gummies” (leaving out the sugar), coconut water (for variety), or organic drinkable vegetables.
+Once you progress to soft solids, have them bring you some Whole30-compatible soups, mashed potatoes with ghee, soft fruits like bananas, or scrambled eggs.
 Finally, once you’re back to eating solids, keep it as close to Whole30 as you can, avoiding added sugar where possible.

 If you don’t have the ability to have food brought in from the outside, speak with your nurse or dietician and specifically request gluten-free, dairy-free meal offerings.
 (Include any other foods or food groups that you know specifically aren’t good for you.)
 Follow our Dining Recommendations here; be polite but firm, thank everyone for accommodating your wishes, and do the best you can to work around a less-than-ideal situation.